denniswong12/mars-rover-challenge/README.md

 - Due to the limitation of the Plateau's size, there is a maximum number of vehicle can be put on to the Plateau.
 - Only one character is needed when entering facing of a vehicle: N for North, E for East, S for South and W for West.
 - Instructions to move the vehicle are: L for spins left, R for spins right, M for move forward  (e.g. LMRMMLLM).
-  The vehicle will skip the  and ignore the rest of the instruction(s) when it try to move to an obstacle or try to move outside of the Plateau.
+  The vehicle will stop and ignore the rest of the instruction(s) when it try to move to an obstacle or try to move outside of the Plateau.

+Please select the shape of the Plateau (1-Rectangle, 2-Triangle) 1
 Please enter the upper right hand corner coordinates of the Plateau:
-3 5
+4 5
 Are there any Aliens on the Plateau?
 (Y/N):
 Y
 Are there any Rocks on the Plateau?
 (Y/N):